-The source booklet consisted of three texts relating to the city of Edinburgh and its annual Festival Fringe taken from a range of sources, and most candidates clearly engaged with the task of producing a short entry for a travel blog.
-Section A prompted a variety of valid approaches to the task and a number of skilled pieces of writing that used the material creatively and demonstrated insight into the blog genre.
-There were very few responses that did not manage to produce a convincing blog, although at all levels some candidates showed less skill when selecting and editing material from the source texts.
+The source booklet consisted of four texts relating to the topic of Fairy Tales and Folk Stories taken from a range of sources, and most candidates clearly engaged with the task of producing a script for a spoken presentation on this subject.
+Section A prompted a variety of valid approaches to the task and a number of skilled pieces that used the material creatively and demonstrated insight into writing for a listening audience.
+There were very few responses that did not manage to produce a convincing presentation of some kind, although at all levels some candidates showed less skill when selecting and editing material from the source texts.

-The second task required the candidates to produce an analytical commentary on the text produced in Section A. This commentary should explore the intended audience, purpose and context of the blog and how this influenced the candidates' choice of register, tone and language techniques, as well as discussing structure, organisation and how the original sources were adapted to create a new text.
+The second task required the candidates to produce an analytical commentary on the text produced in Section A. This commentary should explore the intended audience, purpose and context of the presentation script and how this influenced the candidates' choice of register, tone and language techniques, as well as discussing structure, organisation and how the original sources were adapted to create a new text.
 For many candidates, comments on audience, purpose and context proved to be more insightful than analysis of language techniques.